matomo-org/piwik-python-api/doc/install.rst

 If you want your user's IP to be logged (you probably do) create a new user and make that user an admin of the site you want to track.

+Keep in mind that the auth token will be submitted with each request, so you might want to consider using SSL or only accessing your Piwik server through a secure network.

 .. _enable_ecommerce_tracking:

 .. _enable_analytics: